 On the other hand, specific AI (also called narrow AI and weak AI) focuses on one specific, narrow task (hence the name) and gets really good at doing that one task.
 For example, you can now search through your home photos to find all the pictures of cats (or flowers, meals, or family members) without ever having tagged your photos with information about what’s in them.
 Similarly, a research team trained an algorithm to identify diabetic retinopathy from photos.1 That algorithm was then shown to be better than U.S. board-certified ophthalmologists, but just at that one, narrow problem.2 Ask the algorithm to fill out a form, have a conversation, or go grocery shopping, and the difference between general and specific AI becomes immediately apparent.

-Specific, narrow AI seems likely to materially affect healthcare in the coming ...
+Specific, narrow AI seems likely to materially affect healthcare ...